depoz0/godot-3-examples-test/README.md

-# godot 3 examples test
+# godot 3 small game for android
+Trying to learn the Godot 3 and its possibilities by creating a small game.
+Nothing special...